frankfoerster/cakephp-environment/README.md

     If you want to setup environment specific settings for any "consumed" configuration option, then make sure your environments are initialized  **before** the corresponding ``Configure::consume('...')`` call.

-Tags ~1.0 are releases for CakePHP 2.x support (master branch).
+Tags ~1.0 are releases for CakePHP 2.x support (cake2 branch).
 Tags ~3.0 are releases for CakePHP 3.x support (cake3 branch).
+Tags ~4.0 are releases for CakePHP 4.x support (cake4 branch).
+Tags ~5.0 are releases for CakePHP 5.x support (master branch).

 ## Configuration